DPigeon/Money-Tree/.github/CONTRIBUTING.md

 | fix(pipeline): stop breaking on the sonarcloud job | Patch Release|
 | feat(bid): add 'bid' option | Minor Release |
 | perf(graphCurrency): remove the graph currency  | Major Release |

+**Semantic Versioning**: if the version of our application is 1.2.3, then 1 refers to the major release, 2 refers to the minor release and 3 refers to a patch release.

 Many more types can be used.
 Refer to this document [here](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#type).